johnalison/WorkingPhilosophy/Questions.md

 # Questions
-- What things are truly in my control ?
-- What am I learning and studying for ?
-- What can I say no to so I can say yes to things that matter?
-- Am I seeing clearly ?
-Acting generously?
-Accepting what I cant change ?
 - What is my purpose in life?
 - Who am I and what do I stand for ?
 - How can I keep my mind clear from pollution?